 You should ensure that the command is properly quoted and can run correctly at the command prompt by copying and pasting it to your terminal or command window.

-SAFR Actions will run scripts as Administrator while you may be running your scripts under a specific user account.
-That difference may result in files not being accessible due to permissions for other reasons.
+SAFR Actions will run scripts as System user.
+But when testing your script you may be running your scripts under a specific user account.
+That difference may result in different errors such as:

 Command PATH Issues

 SAFR Actions runs scripts using the SAFR Actions application directory as the working directory.
 This is the directory one level above the 'scripts' directory.
 See above for list of SAFR Actions directories.